bedrocklinux/bedrocklinux-website/markdown/index.md

 Bedrock Linux
 =============

-~+Bedrock Linux~x is a multi-rooted meta-distribution.
+~+Bedrock Linux~x is a (multi-rooted) linux meta-collection.
 * It allows to run a linux system that is composed of different linux distributions.
-* It integrates the typically incompatible components into one largely cohesive system.
+* It integrates their typically incompatible components into one largely cohesive system.

 For example, one could have: